 How can you tell if wood is dry or wet?

 - Dry wood has cracks in the end; it weighs less than wet wood.
 When two dry pieces of wood are hit together there is a loud hollow sound.
-If you place a very small piece of wood on hot embers, dry wood will catch fire in less than a minute.
+If a very small piece of wood is placed on hot embers, dry wood will catch fire in less than a minute.

 - If the wood has been cut within two months of you receiving it, it will be wet and unsuitable for burning.
 Wet wood is difficult to light and it produces a great deal of smoke and hisses or sizzles when lit.

 - Do yourself (and your neighbours) a favour - next time you light your fire, pop outside and look at how much (or how little) smoke you are producing.
 Another interesting test with older wood burners that still damp down (or bank) is fully open the damper and have a look outside at the smoke; then damp it completely down and pop outside to have a look at the smoke.
 Chances are you will be surprised at how bad damping down is for the environment and our health!

 The amount and thickness of smoke coming from your flue or chimney is a good indication of how well you are burning fuel and how bad the smoke from your fire is for your health.

 Use the scale below to check how well you are operating your wood burner.
 When you have a fire going, go outside and look at the smoke coming from your chimney.